 Zenka loans start at Ksh 500 and can go up to 20,000.
-After the first free loan, Zenka will charge an 11% interest fee if you repay your loan on time.
+After the first free loan, Zenka loan app will charge an 11% interest fee if you repay your loan on time.

-Loan Apps in Kenya became popular in the last three years with the launch of Branch loan App.
+Loan Apps in Kenya became popular in the last three years with the launch of the Branch loan App.
 Ever since we have so many players are coming into the industry.
-Others have died off while others have grown so big and their clients have increased in numbers.
+Others have died off while others have grown so big, and their clients have increased in numbers.

 Kenya is known for mobile money is the hotbed for money lending Apps, with M-Pesa being the ideal option to receive loans from these Loan Apps in Kenya.